valentinesiee/projects/README.md

 # Projects

-Here are some of my projects I mainly did during internship.
+Welcome to my project showcase!
+Below are some of the projects I developed primarily during my internship.

-ChatURL :
+## ChatURL
-A StreamLit application where you can enter any website's URL and get a summary of it.
-This is done by doing RAG and using a LLM.
+ChatURL is a StreamLit application designed for summarizing any website's content.
+Simply input the URL, and it provides a concise summary using RAG (Retrieve, Aggregate, Generate) methodology coupled with a LLM.

-ChatPDF :
+## ChatPDF
-A StreamLit application where you can upload any PDF and get a summary of it.
-This is done by doing RAG and unsing a LLM.
+ChatPDF is another StreamLit application tailored for summarizing PDF documents.
+Upload your PDF file, and receive a summary using RAG methodology, powered by a LLM.

-Medical Reports Pseudonymisation :
+## Medical Reports Pseudonymization
-The main project I worked on during an internship involved pseudonymizing medical reports.
-The purpose was to conceal private information such as the patient's name or date of birth, which doctors typically include in their reports.
-The goal was to generate an ID for each patient and replace all instances of the patient's name in the text with this ID.
-One of the challenges was ensuring that the replacement process didn't inadvertently affect names of places, such as hospitals or addresses.
-Once the dictionary associating IDs with patient names was created, it would be used exclusively by the hospital to identify the patient associated with each report.
+One of the main projects I undertook during my internship was the pseudonymization of medical reports.
+The aim was to safeguard sensitive patient information like names and dates of birth typically included in doctors' reports.
+The objective was to assign a unique ID to each patient and replace their name occurrences in the text with this ID.
+A significant challenge was ensuring that this process did not inadvertently alter names of locations, such as hospitals or addresses.
+Once the dictionary associating IDs with patient names was established, it would be exclusively utilized by the hospital to match patients with their reports.
-Additionaly the goal is also to hide the date of birth and also to make sure other dates are not hide.
+Additionally, the project aimed to conceal dates of birth while ensuring other date references remained unaffected.
-This project was done by combining the use of NER and LLM.
+All this was achieved through a combination of Named Entity Recognition (NER) and LLM techniques.